 - 5.1 The Budget Timetable is dictated by the corporate timetable for the Executive arrangements.
-The essential deadline is that the Council is able to set the level of Council Tax for 2023/24 at its meeting on 9 March 2023. - 5.2 The table below describes the key activities and dates in order for the production of the budget.
+The essential deadline is that the Council is able to set the level of Council Tax for 2024/25 at its meeting on 7 March 2024. - 5.2 The table below describes the key activities and dates in order for the production of the budget.

-D. L. A -11 11 Daniel III

 Date Activity Description

-13 June 2022 Budget Strategy reviewed by Sets the overall direction of the
+26 June 2023 Budget Strategy reviewed by Sets the overall direction of the

 Policy & Performance setting of the budget and high

 Improvement Committee level assumptions

-14 July 2022 Budget Strategy approved by Sets the overall direction of the
+11 July 2023 Budget Strategy approved by Sets the overall direction of the

 Cabinet setting of the budget and high

 level assumptions

-31 October 2022 Cash budgets completed The completion by all Budget
+31 October 2023 Cash budgets completed The completion by all Budget

 holders of the cash resources

 needed to fund service provision

 over the MTFP period

-w/c 14 November Director and Budget Holder In order for the Director to
+w/c 13 November Director and Budget Holder In order for the Director to

-2022 review challenge the budget holders to
+2023 review challenge the budget holders to

 ensure internal scrutiny of

 resource provision

-28 November 2022 Policy & Performance To review the assumptions
+4 December 2023 Policy & Performance To review the assumptions

 Improvement Committee around the HRA budget

 review (HRA Only)

-29 November 2022 Service budget review by SLT Holistic review of overall service
+28 November 2023 Service budget review by SLT Holistic review of overall service

-- budget provision by SLT
+budget provision by SLT

 w/c 12 & 19 Portfolio Holder review Portfolio holder scrutiny over

 December 2022 service budget provision

-w/c 9 January 2023 Informal meeting with Holistic review of the whole
+w/c 15 January 2024 Informal meeting with Holistic review of the whole

 Portfolio Holders, Chair and budget inclusive of the draft LGFS

 Vice Chair of Policy &

 Performance Committee

-17 January 2023 SLT review of overall budget Holistic review of the whole
+18 January 2024 SLT review of overall budget Holistic review of the whole

-, position budget inclusive of the draft LGFS
+position budget inclusive of the draft LGFS

-19 January 2023 Cabinet review (HRA Only) Cabinet review and recommendation to Full Council for approval of 2023/24 HRA budget 30 January 2023 Policy & Performance Improvement Committee review (GF Only) PPI Committee to scrutinise proposed budget for 2023/24 7 February 2023 Council approval (HRA Only) Council approves HRA budget for 2023/24 and Rent setting 23 February 2023 Cabinet review (GF Only) Cabinet review and recommendation to Full Council for approval of 2023/24 GF budget 9 March 2023 Council approval (GF Only) Council approves GF budget for 2023/24 and Council Tax setting
+23 January 2024 Cabinet review (HRA Only) Cabinet review and

+recommendation to Full Council

+for approval of 2024/25 HRA

+20 January 2024 Deline 9 Derfermene budget

+29 January 2024 Policy & Performance PPI Committee to scrutinise

+Improvement Committee review (GF Only) proposed budget for 2024/25

+13 February 2024 Council approval (HRA Only) Council approves HRA budget for

+15 February 2024 2024/25 and Rent setting

+20 February 2024 Cabinet review (GF Only) Cabinet review and

+recommendation to Full Council

+for approval of 2024/25 GF

+budget

+7 March 2024 Council approval (GF Only) Council approves GF budget for

+2024/25 and Council Tax setting

+,